Etaizil/Train_Yolo_Model/README.md

 # Train Yolo Model

 This project explores training and using a YOLO (You Only Look Once) model for object detection, focusing on classifying facial expressions from a custom dataset.
 To create a more personalized dataset, I captured and labeled around 1500 images of my own facial expressions using Label Studio.
-It was more of a personal, self-tailored project rather than something meant for broader use, but it was a great way to learn and get familiar with YOLO in a practical setting.
+It was more of a personal, self-tailored project rather than something meant for broader use, and it was a great way to learn and get familiar with YOLO in a practical setting.
+This file will discuss mostly about 'facial expressions', but it can be derived to any other labeling idea.

 ## Project Overview